 Originally, the Tesla Cybertruck was priced out in three separate trims of varying MSRPs:

 However, Cybertruck production has been delayed mutliple times, and although we’ve spotted some prototypes out driving around, we no longer have a grasp on what this EV behemoth will cost when it eventually arrives.
 Since October 2021, the pricing and specs of the Cybertruck are no longer listed on Tesla’s website.

-That being said, with Gigafactory Texas beginning operations, the Cybertruck appears closer than ever to reaching scaled production.
+That being said, with Gigafactory Texas ramping up operations, the Cybertruck appears closer than ever to reaching scaled production.
 In May of 2022, Tesla began once again taking reservations for the Cybertruck for North American customers only.
 That only costs $100 down too.

-We are still waiting on details of the production model Cybertruck which will eventually be followed by official pricing… someday.
+That remains the case while we continue to await details of the actual production model, which should eventually be followed by official pricing… someday.

 2nd generation Roadster

-While Tesla fans have been waiting over three years for the Cybertruck to arrive, they’ve been tortured even longer by the prospect of a 2nd Generation Roadster, which was originally unveiled in 2017.
+While Tesla fans have been waiting over four years for the Cybertruck to arrive, they’ve been tortured even longer by the prospect of a 2nd Generation Roadster, which was originally unveiled in 2017.

 It was first scheduled to begin production in 2020, but Tesla has continuously punted its start of assembly to focus on its other EVs, particularly the Cybertruck.
 We know for sure that this hyper EV is delayed until at least 2023 at the earliest.

-Currently in 2022, Tesla no longer lists any pricing for the 2nd Generation Roadster, nor does it mention the Founder’s Series version.
+In 2023, Tesla no longer lists any pricing for the 2nd Generation Roadster, nor does it mention the Founder’s Series version at all.
 All we know is that you still need to pay $50,000 within ten days of reserving one to hold your spot in line.

-While you wait for its arrival, you can relive the magic of the Roadster’s first unveiling back in 2017 (see above).
+While you wait for its arrival, you can relive the magic of the Roadster’s first unveiling back in 2017 below.